 a.
-Foreign currency transactions throughout the year were converted into Nigerian Naira at the ruling (Central Bank of Nigeria -CBN) rate of exchange at the dates of the transactions while the foreign loans balances were translated using closing rate as at year ended 31st December 2021.
+Foreign currency transactions throughout the year were converted into Nigerian Naira at the ruling (Central Bank of Nigeria -CBN) rate of exchange at the dates of the transactions while the foreign loans balances were translated using closing rate as at Mid-Year ended 30th June 2022.

 b.
 Foreign Exchange gains/losses were recognized in the Statement of Financial Performance.
-REPORT OF THE ACCOUNTANT-GENERAL OF EKITI STATE FOR THE YEAR ENDED 31ST DECEMBER, 2021